Visal9/aws-bootcamp-cruddur-2023/journal/week1.md

   ![quay-frontend](./images/quay-frontend.png)

   ![quay-backend](./images/quay-backend.png)

+  ### Build multistage docker
+  I created multistage [docker file](https://github.com/Visal9/aws-bootcamp-cruddur-2023/blob/main/frontend-react-js/Dockerfile-multistage) for frontend by following this [medium article](https://medium.com/geekculture/dockerizing-a-react-application-with-multi-stage-docker-build-4a5c6ca68166)

+  In here we build our frontend app using nodejs and after building we no longer needed nodejs so in next stage we get nginx image which is  way smaller image when compare to node and run react app using nginx image.
-  ### Implement a health check in the V3 Docker compos file
+  ### Implement a health check in the V3 Docker compose file
   I created a endpoint in backend as ```api/healthz``` so docker compose can perform health checks to that endpoint.
 I used [Docker Document](https://docs.docker.com/engine/reference/builder/#healthcheck) as e refence

   I intentionally send server down response to check whether health check works fine